-Each Sentinel works configured file as a Consumer and can be in the \${SENTINEL\HOME}/etc/org.opennms.core.ipc.sink.kafka.consumer.cfg.
+Each Sentinel works as a Consumer and can be configured in the file \${SENTINEL_HOME}/etc/org.opennms.core.ipc.sink.kafka.consumer.cfg.
 Either manually or via the config:edit org.opennms.core.ipc.sink.kafka.consumer statement.
 For supported properties, see here

 By default each Kafka Consumer starts consuming messages immediately after the feature has been started.
 It is possible to set a property org.opennms.core.ipc.sink.initialSleepTime to define an initial sleep time in ms before any messages are consumed.
-In order to set this up, please add an entry to the end of the file \${SENTINEL\HOME}/etc/system.properties:
+In order to set this up, please add an entry to the end of the file \${SENTINEL_HOME}/etc/system.properties: